Harvard Pilgrim Insurance Coverage for Detox, Addiction, & Mental Health Treatment

 Detox, Addiction, & Mental Health Centers That Accept Harvard Pilgrim

-Before you start care, The Haven Detox works with Harvard Pilgrim to clarify your benefits and ensure you’re covered.
+Before you start care, The Haven Detox Group works with Harvard Pilgrim to clarify your benefits and ensure you’re covered.
 The admissions team can explain your expected costs and submit your pre-authorization for you, so you can start treatment with less uncertainty and anxiety.

 Harvard Pilgrim doesn’t offer insurance plans outside of New England.
 That doesn’t mean treatment centers in other states won’t accept your coverage.
 For national treatment centers and therapy, you’ll need to search through the UnitedHealthcare network to find providers that accept Harvard Pilgrim.